onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "That the truth consists of hard to vary assertions about reality is the most important fact about the physical world." - [David Deutch](https://www.youtube.com/watch?v=folTvNDL08A&t=973s)

-> "Man naturally desires not only to be loved, but to be lovely." - Adam Smith, The Theory of Moral Sentiments

 Realizing the Potential of Community-led, Science-driven Participatory Complex Systems Modeling